lewiswolf/kac_drumset/readme.md

 	'''
 	This algorithm is used to calculate the geometric centroid of a 2D polygon.
 	See http://paulbourke.net/geometry/polygonmesh/ 'Calculating the area and centroid of a polygon'.
 	'''

-def convexNormalisation(P: Polygon) -> npt.NDArray[np.float64]:
-	'''
-	This algorithm produces an identity polygon for each unique polygon given as input.
-This method normalises an input polygon to the unit interval such that x ∈ [0, 1] && y ∈ [0, 1], reducing each input polygon by isometric and similarity transformations.
-This is achieved by first enforcing that the vertices of a polygon are ordered clockwise.
-	Then, the largest vector is used to determine the lower and upper bounds across the x-axis.
-Next, the polygon is split into quadrants, the largest of whose area determines the rotation/reflection of the polygon.
-Finally, the points are normalised, and ordered such that V[0] = [0., y].
-	'''

 def drawCircle(C: Circle, grid_size: int) -> npt.NDArray[np.int8]: